DuxfordSBD/duxfordsbd.github.io/participating/adult-rules.md

 permalink: "/participating/adult-rules"
 ---

-* The race will start at approx. 1.00 pm.
 * The race starts at the John Barleycorn Public House and will finish at The Plough Public House (see route map)
 * There will be a standing start with Soap Boxes lined up in grid positions
 * Your starting position will be determined by a lottery conducted on the day